FunctionFoundry/fluxury-redux/README.md

 import MessageCountStore from './MessageCountStore'

 // will reduce to an object where the stores for messages and count are
+// composed into a larger object with the same shape as the input.
+//
-// composed into a larger object with the same shape.
-Only supports 1 level. var store = createStore({
+// Only supports 1 level.
+Not recursive. var store = createStore({
   messages: MessageStore,
   count: MessageCountStore